ezsystems/EzSystemsShareButtonsBundle/README.md

 ## Usage

-Place following Twig helper in place where you want to display share buttons bar:
+Insert the following Twig helper in place where you want to display share buttons bar:

 ```twig
 {{ show_share_buttons() }}
 ```

-You can override existing siteaccess configuration for ShareButtonsBundle by adding additional arguments:
+You can override existing siteaccess configuration for `ShareButtonsBundle` by adding additional arguments:

  ```twig
  {{ show_share_buttons(